jessicamarieyoder/netflix-data-analysis/README.md

 # netflix-data-analysis
-Data cleaning, transformation, and analysis of Netflix titles dataset using Python and SQL
+The purpose of this project is to show my work with SQL and Python in cleaning messy data and organizing it in a more useful format.

 Netflix Data Analysis